Ho ho ho! It’s the Holler-day season, and country music has gone Christmas crazy!

-We thought we’d take a look back through the years at all those moments when country singers have really jingled our bells.
-So, while we were tucking into our mince pie ice cream and taste testing the best Irish creams, we made you this list of Holler’s Best Christmas Songs Ever!
+We thought we’d take a look back through the years at all the moments when country singers have really jingled our bells.
+So, while we were tucking into our mince pie ice creams, we made you this list of Holler’s Best Christmas Songs Ever!
 Happy Holler-days!

 It’s the most wonderful time of the year again over at Johnny Cash’s house.
 His mum’s baking a turkey, his sister's hanging up the mistletoe and his dad’s making popcorn balls, whatever they are.

 Meanwhile, Johnny and his brother Tommy are bashing out this rollicking feel good festive banger.I suppose we might as well make the most of it and have some fun before Vince Gill turns up and makes us all cry.